15 Companion Plants to Grow With Tulips This Season

 Often the first flowers to pop their heads through melting snow in spring, crocus are small in stature with tube-shaped flowers in hues of pink, yellow, purple, and white.
 Depending on which tulip variety they’re being paired with, crocus will likely precede and overlap your tulips’ bloom time.

 Averaging 6 inches in height and spreading naturally over the course of a few seasons, crocus will fill in nicely around your tulips’ feet and hang out just below their flower heads.
-Like tulips, they prefer full sun and do not like overly wet conditions.
+These tulip companion plants prefer full sun and do not like overly wet conditions.
 But they are easy to grow and tolerate a lot of different soil types.

 Grape Hyacinth